Amrita Vishwa Vidyapeetham | B.Tech Admissions 2025

 If the velocity is not perpendicular to the magnetic field, then we can compare each component of the velocity separately with the magnetic field.
 The component of the velocity perpendicular to the magnetic field produces a magnetic force perpendicular to both this velocity and the field:

-where θ is the angle between v and B. The component parallel to the magnetic field creates constant motion along the same direction as the magnetic field, also shown in Equation.
-The parallel motion determines the pitch p of the helix, which is the distance between adjacent turns.
+where $\theta$ is the angle between $v$ and $B$.
+The component parallel to the magnetic field creates constant motion along the same direction as the magnetic field, also shown in Equation.
+The parallel motion determines the pitch $p$ of the helix, which is the distance between adjacent turns.
 This distance equals the parallel component of the velocity times the period:

 This results in a helical motion, as shown in the following figure:

 While the charged particle travels in a helical path, it may enter a region where the magnetic field is not uniform.
-In particular, suppose a particle travels from a region of strong magnetic field to a region of weaker field, then back to a region of stronger field.
+In particular, suppose a particle travels from a region of the strong magnetic field to a region of weaker field, then back to a region of stronger field.
 The particle may reflect back before entering the stronger magnetic field region.
-This is similar to a wave on a string traveling from a very light, thin string to a hard wall and reflecting backward.
+This is similar to a wave on a string travelling from a very light, thin string to a hard wall and reflecting backwards.
 If the reflection happens at both ends, the particle is trapped in a so-called magnetic bottle.

-Radius of helical path
+The radius of helical path

-Time period of helical path
+Time period of the helical path

 Frequency of helical path